Clearview AI: History

 Clearview AI was founded in 2017 by Hoan Ton-That and Richard Schwartz after transferring the assets of another company, SmartCheckr, which the pair originally founded in 2017 alongside Charles C. Johnson.
 The company was founded in Manhattan after the founders met at the Manhattan Institute.
 The company initially raised $8.4 million from investors including Kirenaga Partners and Peter Thiel.
 Additional fundraising, in 2020, collected $8.625 million in exchange for equity.
 The company did not disclose investors in the second round.
 In 2021, another fundraising round received $30 million.
 Early use of Clearview's app was given to potential investors in their Series A fundraising round.
 Billionaire John Catsimatidis used it to identify someone his daughter dated and piloted it at one of his Gristedes grocery markets in New York City to identify shoplifters.

 In October 2020, a company spokesperson claimed that Clearview AI's valuation was more than $100 million.
 The company announced its first chief strategy officer, chief revenue officer, and chief marketing officer in May 2021.
 Devesh Ashra, a former deputy assistant secretary with the United States Department of the Treasury, became its chief strategy officer.
 Chris Metaxas, a former executive at LexisNexis Risk Solutions, became its chief revenue officer.
 Susan Crandall, a former marketing executive at LexisNexis Risk Solutions and Motorola Solutions, became its chief marketing officer.
-Devesh Ashra and Chris Metaxas left the company in 2021.
+Devesh Ashra and Chris Metaxas left the company in 2022.

 In August 2021, Clearview AI announced the formation of an advisory board including Raymond Kelly, Richard A. Clarke, Rudy Washington, Floyd Abrams, Lee S. Wolosky, and Owen West.
 The company claimed to have scraped more than 10 billion images as of October 2021.
 In May 2022, Clearview AI announced that it would be expanding sales of its facial recognition software to schools and lending platforms outside the U.S.

 Clearview AI hired a notable legal team to defend the company against several lawsuits that threatened their business model.
 Their legal staff includes Tor Ekeland, Lee S. Wolosky, Paul Clement, Floyd Abrams, and Jack Mulcaire.
 Abrams stated the issue of privacy rights versus free speech in the First Amendment could reach the Supreme Court.

-On February 19, 2025, following the resignation of Ton-That in December 2024, Clearview AI appointed Hal Lambert and Richard Swartz as CEOs.
-Lambert and Swartz were early investors in the company.
+On February 19, 2025, following the resignation of Ton-That in December 2024, Clearview AI appointed Hal Lambert and Richard Schwartz as CEOs.
+Lambert and Schwartz were early investors in the company.
 Lambert previously did fundraising for the Trump presidential campaigns.
 In a separate statement Ton-That said he would remain a board member.